pulumi/pulumi/docs/design/packages.md

 That means we do not compile them to assembly and, in certain cases, we have made design decisions that favor correctness over performance.
-The toolchain has a built in verifier that enforces these design decisions at runtime (which can be run explicitly with `lumi pack verify`).
+The toolchain has a built in verifier that enforces these design decisions at runtime (which can be run explicitly with `pulumi pack verify`).
 This is unlike most runtimes that leverage an independent static verification step, often at the time of machine translation, to avoid runtime penalties.

 TODO: specify more information about the runtime context in which evaluation is performed.